Ridgefield First-Degree Assault Lawyer

-One element that each category of First Degree Assault arrests in Ridgefield share is that they all require intentional or reckless conduct.
+One element that each category of First Degree Assault arrests share is that they all require intentional or reckless conduct.

 The Connecticut code describes five scenarios that will be considered first-degree assault.
 These situations are set forth in numbered subsections of the statute.
 According to the statute, an individual commits assault in the first degree in the following scenarios:

 - Causing serious physical injury to another intentionally with the use of a deadly weapon or dangerous instrument

 - Causing permanent disfigurement, amputation or destruction of the body part of another intentionally

 - Taking dangerous action in a reckless manner that displays an extreme disregard for the life of others and causes serious physical injury to another

 - Causing serious physical injury to another with the assistance of two or more others

 - Causing injury intentionally by firing a gun

 A Ridgefield first-degree assault attorney could help individuals understand these details better during a private consultation.

 Potential Penalties for an Assault Arrest